oktayesenn/js-function-and-scope/readme.md

 What does the first one do?
 What does the second one do?

 Are there advantages to doing it the first way?
-What about the second way?
-Which one seems easier to understand?
+What about the second way, are there any disadvantages?

-### You do: Write some functions (15 min / 0:40)
+### You do: Write some functions

-Open your code editor and spend 15 minutes writing some code and getting a feel for functions.
+Open your code editor and spend a few minutes writing some code and getting a feel for functions.
 Try and work through all of these, but at the very least do the first 5 and then 1 from each category.